deeksha9629/A-December-Of-Algorithms-2025/README.md

 If you are new to Git or GitHub, check out this out [GitHub](https://guides.github.com/activities/hello-world/)

-#### Where are the rest of the problems?

-Our code ninjas are hard at work preparing the rest of the problems.
-Don't worry, they'll be up soon.

 #### How should I complete these programs?

 We have a folder for each day of the month.
 Simply complete your code and move the file into that folder.

-Be sure to rename your file to the following format: `language_username` or `language_username_problemname` Some examples:
+Be sure to rename your file to the following format:  `username_problemname`
-`python3_exampleUser.py`
-`c_exampleUser.c`
+Example:
+`exampleUser_probname.py`

 **Please do not modify any existing files in the repository.**